grafana/loki/docs/sources/configure/_index.md

 # The CLI flags prefix for this block configuration is: common
 [alibabacloud: <alibabacloud_storage_config>]

-# The aws_storage_config block configures the connection to dynamoDB and S3
+# The aws_storage_config block configures the connection to S3 object storage
-# object storage.
-Either one of them or both can be configured.
+# backend.
 [aws: <aws_storage_config>]

 # The azure_storage_config block configures the connection to Azure object